drhayes/drhayes.io/src/blog/gemini-rising-ai-behavior-trees.md

 title: Gemini Rising AI - Behavior Trees
 date: 2019-03-22T11:12:57-05:00
 tags:
-  - Gemini Rising
+  - gemini-rising
-  - AI
+  - ai
-  - Gemini Rising AI
+  - gemini-rising-ai
-  - behavior trees
+  - behavior-trees
-description: An exploration of behavior trees within Gemini Rising.
+description: A survey of behavior trees within Gemini Rising.
 ---

 This post is the second in a [series I'm writing about scripting the AI in my game, Gemini Rising][grai].
 This one is about behavior trees.